emilianvrd/Maneuvers/Archtype feats.md

 ## 1st

+### Alchemist
+There’s no sight more beautiful to you than a strange brew bubbling in a beaker, and you consume your ingenious elixirs with abandon.
+You’re fascinated by uncovering the secrets of science and the natural world, and you’re constantly experimenting in your lab or on the go with inventive concoctions for every eventuality.
+You are fearless in the face of risk, hurling explosive or toxic creations at your foes.

+When you learn a Fighting Move, Skill Feat, or Flourish that has the Spell trait, it can cause it to lose that trait as you can replicate spells with potent elixirs or alchemical bombs.
+After you finish a Long Rest, you can choose to expend a use of a Flourish with this modification.
+If you do, the Flourish doesn't take effect immediatly.
+Instead, you create an elixir or alchemical bomb.
+You or an ally can then use the number of actions it would take to Perform the Flourish to activate the Flourish and cause it to have its normal effects.
+The creature that activated the Flourish is treated as the one who Performed the Flourish, except that the Flourish uses you Spell Save DC or Spell attack bonus.

+You also learn a Fighting move with the spell trait, but it loses that trait immediatly after you learn it.

 ### Armored
 You have trained wearing armor.

 You gain proficiency in light armor, medium armor, and shields.
 If you already had proficiency in light or medium armor, you instead gain proficiency in all armor and shield.
 If you have proficiency in medium or heavy armor, you ignore the speed penalty from wearing armor.
 If you already were proficient in all armor, you also gain a +1 circumstance bonus to ac while wearing armor instead.

+### Artificer
+You are a masterful creator of technological wonders and can use them to devastating effect.

+When you learn a Fighting Move, Skill Feat, or Flourish that has the Spell trait, it can cause it to lose that trait as you can replicate spells with advanced technology.
+In addition, whenever you or an ally makes an Ability check, you can use your reaction to create a minor invention to help.
+The target then gains a +1 circumstance bonus to the triggering check.

 ### Assassin
 You've trained to assassinate your foes, and you do so with tenacity and precision.